pooyavahidi/examples/ai/feature_engineering.md

 - Date formatting

-## Scaling
+## Scaling and Normalization
-Scaling includes various techniques to adjust the range, distribution, or units of data, often to make it comparable across features or to meet model requirements.
+In feature engineering, we often need to transform features to ensure they are on comparable scales, centered appropriately (e.g., around 0), and comparable across features to support the requirements of machine learning algorithms.
+This preprocessing is crucial because many algorithms are sensitive to the magnitude or distribution of input features.

 For example, in the house-price prediction example: